Naxs-me/DynamicCodeSummarization/README.md

-# COSPEX - Code Summarization via Program Execution
+# *COSPEX* - Code Summarization via Program Execution

-## What is COSPEX?
+## What is *COSPEX*?
-1. COSPEX, is an *Atom* IDE extension, that generates summaries for Python code snippets dynamically.
+1. *COSPEX*, is an *Atom* IDE extension, that generates summaries for Python code snippets dynamically.
 2. The current version takes source code snippet and test cases as input from developers.
-3. Automated test case inputs can be added in the future to COSPEX.
+3. Automated test case inputs can be added in the future to *COSPEX*.

-## Features of COSPEX:
+## Features of *COSPEX*:
-1. COSPEX dynamically extracts dynamic information such as inputs, outputs, comments (if present in the snippet) alongwith changes in variable values during runtime.
+1. *COSPEX* dynamically extracts dynamic information such as inputs, outputs, comments (if present in the snippet) alongwith changes in variable values during runtime.
 2. Presents the dynamic information in the form of examples to the developers while also adding natural language phrases using pre-defined templates.
+3. Provides interactive interface such as colapsible blocks, which when clicked upon, reveal lower level information of the particular function call.
-3. Provides sliding window interface for loops where each window represents an iteration of the loop.
+4. A sliding window interface for loops is also provided where each window represents an iteration of the loop.

-## Uses of COSPEX:
+## Uses of *COSPEX*:
 Developers rely on code documentation to understand the functionality of the code snippet.
 However, manually creating and maintaining the documentation is effort-intensive and prone to errors.
-COSPEX aids developers to automatically generate summaries of the code snippets dynamically.
+*COSPEX* aids developers to automatically generate summaries of the *Python* code snippets dynamically.
-With the help of COSPEX, developers can summarize the code snippet at hand from the editor environment itself.
+With the help of *COSPEX*, developers can summarize the code snippet at hand from the editor environment itself.
+*COSPEX* also presents information of the data-flow inside a method to the users.
-## Working of COSPEX:
+## Working of *COSPEX*:
-COSPEX is developed as a package for Atom using the following approach:
+*COSPEX* is developed as a package for Atom using the following approach:

 <img alt="approach" src="https://user-images.githubusercontent.com/35232831/99877164-24a16800-2c22-11eb-9012-5b70841c7216.jpeg">